viriatonova/pokemon/README.md

 <br/>

-The application already a default databse implemented
+The application already have a default databse implemented

 The application only suports the following list of pokemons images: